Transfer of Property Act, 1882: Interpretation of "property"

 There must be a representation by the transferor that he has authority to transfer the immovable property.
-The representation should be either fraudulent or erroneous.
+The representation shouldn't be either fraudulent or erroneous.
 The transferee must act on the representation in good faith.
 The transfer should be done for a consideration.
 The transferor should subsequently acquire some interest in the property he had agreed to transfer.
 The transferee may have the option to acquire the interest which the transferor subsequently acquires.

 Related legislation

 There are 18 other statutes that are primarily concerned with Property Law, or significantly matter to Property Law, as listed below: